StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/create-a-new-case.md

     The title of the case.

     **Date \***
     The start date and time of the case.
-It indicates when the investigation began.
+It indicates when the incident occured.
 By default, this field is prefilled with the current date and time.
 This information is used to calculate [KPIs](../../../user-guides/indicators.md).

     **Severity \***
     The severity level for the case.